top of page

 Obtain guidance and insights on various long-term health conditions to assist you in managing symptoms and enjoying a more comfortable life.
 Long Term Conditions COPD Chronic Obstructive Pulmonary Disease (COPD) is a term used to describe chronic lung diseases including emphysema, and chronic bronchitis.
 This disease is characterized by breathlessness.
 Some people with COPD also experience tiredness and chronic cough with or without mucus.
 COPD NHS Conditions - COPD Asthma Asthma is a very common long-term lung condition.
 It affects the airways that carry air in and out of your lungs.
 People with asthma often have sensitive, inflamed airways.
 They can get symptoms like coughing, wheezing, feeling breathless or a tight chest.
 Asthma NHS Conditions - Asthma Dementia Dementia is not a specific disease but is rather a general term for the impaired ability to remember, think, or make decisions that interferes with doing everyday activities.
 Chronic Pain Anonymous - Chronic Pain Anonymous (CPA) is a fellowship of people from all walks of life who live with chronic pain and chronic illness.

-• Alcohol | Mill Medical Portal
+• Newsletters | Mill Medical Portal

 bottom of page